Comparing NGL Energy Partners (NYSE:NGL) and TC Energy (NYSE:TRP)

 |-2.13%

-This table compares TC Energy and NGL Energy Partners’ gross revenue, earnings per share (EPS) and valuation.
+This table compares TC Energy and NGL Energy Partners’ revenue, earnings per share and valuation.

 |Gross Revenue